-When chronic renal failure took Buttons’ life last spring, Jackson, an avid animal advocate, wanted to do something that would make a difference for other companion animals suffering from the same ailment.
+When chronic renal failure took Buttons’ life, Jackson, an avid animal advocate, wanted to do something that would make a difference for other companion animals suffering from the same ailment.
 With this goal, he developed an estate plan that would not only memorialize his beloved best friend, but also propel innovative research to develop better treatments for chronic renal disease.

 "CSU was mentioned so frequently that I decided to do some research," Jackson said.
 "I was so impressed with the work CSU was doing in stem cell research that I knew this was where I wanted to distribute my assets.
 Seeing what CRF did to Buttons made me sure that I wanted to do all that I could to further research to develop better treatments for this terrible disease."